 Hungry to meet with local businesses?
 Got an appetite for supporting local causes?
-Launched in 2014, Curry Business is one of Hampshire’s most enjoyable business networking events.
+Launched in 2014, our Curry Business networking events are one of Hampshire’s most enjoyable business meet ups.

 Organised by the team here at Tillison Consulting with the help of a different host each month, Curry Business is dedicated to business networking, but with a distinction.